emipa606/ToolmetricsRedux/README.md

 Unofficial v1.4 for Beta 189

-I hadn&apos;t found time to fully test it, report any bugs or feature not working.
+I hadn't found time to fully test it, report any bugs or feature not working.

 Compatibility: